Are you familiar with deep water culture system? Did you know that it is the simplest kind of hydroponic system that is available today?

 The pores are the ones creating the air bubbles which will rise on top of the system’s nutrient solution.

-Soaker Hose in Deep Water Culture System
+Soaker Hose in DWC System

 A soaker hose is the one responsible for creating even tiny bubbles and is placed in the air stones too.
 The tinier these bubbles are, the better because it will be beneficial in aerating the nutrient solution.